CIOSC/CAS-Digital-Credentials/scheme/objects/objca-template.md

 * ...

-## Part3: Selection of Product, Service and Process
+## Part 3: Selection of Product, Service and Process

 _Selection of the product, service and/or process that is being tested in relation to the specified requirements._